tklee1975/SimpleTDD-cocos2dx/proj.ios_mac/app-design.md

 Work Backlog (v 2.0.0)
 ------------------------------------------
-- Save Recent / All search key

 - Improve the EditBox in TDDTopBar, replace using TextField
 - TDDMainLayer: Add Version
 - DDMainLayer: Add Result Count
 - TDDTable: No Result handling
 - TDDTest: using Lamda to build the sub test
+- Testing: build in ios/release android

+- Save Recent / All search key - done